JRBM-png/Areogrid-Engineering-Project/README.md

 - 'Telemetry_data(in).csv' 24 hour sample of turbine sensor readings

-- 'architecture-diagram.draw.io' Proposed cloud architecture

-- 'architecture-diagram.png' Picture of the diagram in case you don't have draw.io
+- 'architecture-diagram.png' Picture of the diagram

 - ' Engineering Report.odt'